Salah-Akil/tokyo-vscode-light/README.md

 ## Shameless Plug

-Ayyour is also available for [Atom, iTerm, and more!](https://google.com/).
+Tokyo Light theme is also available for [Atom, iTerm, and more!](https://google.com/).